The coach who looks at

 From 595 to 675 — and the diagnosis that changed everything

 A consultant based in Toronto came to me after scoring 595 on a previous GMAT attempt.
 He had already worked with other private tutors without meaningful improvement.
-When he enrolled with me, he was skeptical — and he enrolled only for Verbal coaching, not the full program.
-He already had a separate Quant tutor.
+When he enrolled with me, he was sceptical — and he enrolled only for Verbal coaching, not the full program.

 During the Performance Diagnostic, I identified something that no previous tutor had surfaced: a consistent pattern of word-skipping during reading — not carelessness, but a deeply ingrained processing habit that caused him to lose the contextual thread of complex passages.
 This was causing systematic misinterpretation in Reading Comprehension and Critical Reasoning, and it was invisible to him because it happened automatically, below the level of conscious attention.

-We couldn’t change the underlying habit overnight.
-What we did instead was build specific reading strategies around it — structured approaches to maintaining sentence meaning and argumentative context that compensated for the processing gap.
+We built specific reading strategies around it — structured approaches to maintaining sentence meaning and argumentative context.
 Alongside this, we addressed foundational weaknesses in Critical Reasoning that had gone undiagnosed.
 His Verbal score moved significantly.

 What this case illustrated precisely was the core of my methodology: the problem was never what it appeared to be on the surface.
 A different diagnosis produced a different intervention.
 A different intervention produced a result that two previous tutors could not.